 85 Marlborough was listed as vacant in the 1878 Blue Book.

 By the 1878-1879 winter season, it was the home of George Harrison Mifflin and his wife, Jane Appleton (Phillips) Mifflin.
 They had married in October of 1878 and 85 Marlborough probably was their first home together.
 Prior to their marriage, he had lived at 260 Beacon with his parents, Dr. Charles Mifflin and Mary (Crowninshield) Mifflin.
+They also maintained a home in Nahant.

 George Mifflin was a partner in the publishing firm of Houghton, Osgood & Co.
 In the 1870s, the firm (previously Hurd and Houghton) had acquired the Atlantic Monthly magazine and the Ticknor & Fields publishing company.
 In 1895, the founder, Henry Oscar Houghton, died, and control of the firm passed to George Mifflin.
 In 1908, it was incorporated as Houghton Mifflin Company.